ChackDan/PStemp/Remove-AzureRmServiceFabricSettings.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmServiceFabricSettings** can remove ServiceFabric settings from the cluster
+Use **Remove-AzureRmServiceFabricSettings** to remove Service Fabric settings from the cluster.

 ## EXAMPLES